10 Mistakes Made by Start-Ups Manufacturing in the UK

 It varies, of course, according to the type of product that you’re going to make, but it is always more than you think.
 We surveyed our Make it British members and asked them how much it had cost them to launch their product, and everyone, without exception has spent several thousand pounds or more launching a new product, and they all spent more that they originally thought they would.
 So make sure you have the funds to get the product off the ground.

-7. Thinking that manufacturing is going to be easy
+7. Thinking that manufacturing is going to be simple

 Of course it is easy if you compare it to something like brain surgery or rocket science, however, if you think you’re giving up a very stressful job for an easy life producing a product and having your own brand, I’m afraid that probably isn’t going to be the case.
 Manufacturing any sort of product is quite complicated.
 There’s lots of moving parts.
 It involves great project managing skills, great problem solving skills, and also really good people skills as well.
 Don’t got into your manufacturing journey thinking it’s going to be easy.
 There are going to be challenges, usually due to something that you haven’t really foreseen.